kb-dk/repository-mirror/htaccess/README.md

 sks:third_trusted_user
 ```

-There is no hard-coded file-paths like  /home/xml-store/passwordfile and /home/text-service/groupfile, but if you use those two, you can just copy the file text-import.conf to your apache configuration file area.
+There are no hard-coded file-paths like /home/xml-store/passwordfile
+and /home/text-service/groupfile, but if you use those two, you can
+just copy the file text-import.conf to your apache configuration file
+area.

 ```
 ProxyPassMatch /import/(css/|img/|adl/|sks/|gv/|choose/)?(.*$) "ajp://localhost:8009/import/$2"